alif-munim/nodejs-projects/README.md

-# node-inventory
+# Bibly
-An article inventory with CRUD functionality created using NodeJS, Express, and MongoDB.
+An article inventory with CRUD functionality.

+Created using the following tools:
+* NodeJS
+* Express
+* MongoDB

+Uploaded to the web via DigitalOcean.